Recovery after training: The best supplements

 • Reduces muscle breakdown (anti-catabolic effect)

-• Supports the immune system, which can be weakened by intensive training
+• Supports the immune system, which can be weakened by intense training

 • Promotes glycogen storage

-A meta-analysis in the Journal of the International Society of Sports Nutrition confirmed that L-glutamine can reduce muscle soreness and accelerate recovery.
+An Meta-analysis in the Journal of the International Society of Sports Nutrition confirmed that L-glutamine can reduce muscle soreness and speed up recovery.

 Important ingredients: